Who's the Sharp Objects killer? The top theories, broken down

 HBO might go a different route for the TV adaptation of Gillian Flynn's novel and change the killer's identity.
 The show's creator came up with an addition as outrageous as Calhoun Day, right?
 Why not a different killer too?

 But fret not.
 There aren't any spoilers ahead if you've watched through Episode 7 of Sharp Objects but haven't read the book.
-This is a roundup of theories for viewers who want to keep obsessing over the mysteries of the show as the Aug.
-26 finale nears.
-I've taken a look at the theories gaining traction online and given some thought to a few.
+This is a roundup and analysis of theories for viewers who want to keep obsessing over the mysteries of the show as Sunday's finale, titled "Milk," nears (be sure to come back to CNET Sunday at 7 p.m.
+PT for my spoiler-filled explainer of confusing finale points).

 John Keene